raphodn/db-viewer/README.md

 	- in the final step, it takes between 3 to 5 seconds to compute the data
 	- this time delay comes mostly from the SELECT query (2-3 seconds minimum)
 	- is Python the fastest to manipulate the data arrays & make the calculations ?
 Hadoop MapReduce ?
+		- especially if much larger sets of data: divide step into smaller/parallel steps
 - Make a more robust API
 	- extensibility
 	- change and update the database more easily
+- Better error management, more explicit errors

 ## Run